mstocco/mariostoc.co/content/traininglog/20200920-ironman2021-49weeksout.md

 A little _"vino rosso"_ at last night's birthday dinner may have made my sleep feel a bit off.
 It is a rain day and I will need to play bike mechanic before heading out after work.

 60 Minutes steady state on the rollers with an average RPM of 88 and tire pressure of 70 psi.
-This was not a taxing effort on the lungs or legs and my sit bones are the only thing sore after this indoor spin.
+This was an **easy effort** for the lungs and legs but my sit bones (and region) was sore after this indoor spin.

 <!---->
 ## FRIDAY SEP 25